freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/use-closure-to-protect-properties-within-an-object-from-being-modified-externally.md

 ---

 ## Description

 <section id='description'>

-In the previous challenge, <code>bird</code> had a public property <code>name</code>.
-It is considered public because it can be accessed and changed outside of <code>bird</code>'s definition.
+In the previous challenge, `bird` had a public property `name`.
+It is considered public because it can be accessed and changed outside of `bird`'s definition.

 ```js
 bird.name = "Duffy";
 ```

-Therefore, any part of your code can easily change the name of <code>bird</code> to any value.
+Therefore, any part of your code can easily change the name of `bird` to any value.
 Think about things like passwords and bank accounts being easily changeable by any part of your codebase.
 That could cause a lot of issues.

 The simplest way to make this public property private is by creating a variable within the constructor function.
 This changes the scope of that variable to be within the constructor function versus available globally.
 This way, the variable can only be accessed and changed by methods also within the constructor function.